mwittig/thing-it-node/README.md

 If you are interested, have a look at the [configuration file](./thing-it-node/examples/simple-lighting/configuration.json) - the content should be self-explanatory.

+Probably the most interesting part is the definition of the Photocell

+    {
+       "id": "photocell1",
+       "label": "Photocell 1",
+       "type": "photocell",
+       "configuration": {
+       "pin": "A0",
+       "rate": 2000
+       }
+    }

+and the Event Processing for the same

+    {
+       "id": "eventProcessor3",
+       "label": "Event Processor 3",
+       "observables": ["arduino1.photocell1"],
+       "window" : {"duration": 10000},
+       "match" : "minimum(arduino1.photocell1.series) < 700 && deviation(arduino1.photocell1.series) < 100 && arduino1.photocell1.series.length > 1",
+       "script": "arduino1.led1.on(); arduino1.led2.on();"
+    }

+which ensures that the setup only reacts to a slow, consistent reduction of the ambient light.

 Start the **thing-it-node** from _&lt;installDir&gt;_ via

 `node thing-it-node.js`